feststelltaste/wardley-maps-audiobook/docs/index.md

 # MP3 (full version)

+This is one "big" MP3 file that contains the complete content of the book.

 <a href="https://github.com/feststelltaste/temp-release-test/releases/download/v1.0/Simon_Wardley_-_Wardley_Maps_-_Topographical_intelligence_in_business_v1.0.mp3">Simon Wardley: Wardley Maps - Topographical intelligence in business (complete audiobook, 305 MB)</a>

 # MP3s (1 file per section)

+Here you can find one MP3 file for each section of the book.
+You can also download these files in one package as [.tar.gz file](https://github.com/feststelltaste/temp-release-test/releases/download/v1.0/wardley-maps-audiobook-v1.0.tar.gz) or [.zip file](https://github.com/feststelltaste/temp-release-test/releases/download/v1.0/wardley-maps-audiobook-v1.0.zip).

 {% for mp3 in site.static_files %}
 {% if mp3.path contains 'mp3/' %}